harvard-lil/stacklife/README.md

 ### Typekit

-ShelfLife uses fonts from TypeKit.
+StackLife uses fonts from TypeKit.
 The TypeKit embed code should be put into the configuration file.

 The font FF Tisa Web Pro should be assigned to the following selectors.